MinecraftForge/Documentation/docs/concepts/internationalization.md

 Usage with Blocks and Items
 ---------------------------

 Block, Item and a few other Minecraft classes have built-in translation keys used to display their names.
-These translation keys are specified by calling `setTranslationKey(String)` or by overriding `getTranslationKey()`.
+These translation keys are specified by overriding `getTranslationKey()`.
 Item also has `getTranslationKey(ItemStack)` which can be overridden to provide different translation keys depending on ItemStack NBT.

 By default, `getTranslationKey()` will return `block.` or `item.` prepended to the registry name of the block or item, with the colon replaced by a dot.
 ItemBlocks will take their corresponding Block's translation key by default.
 For example, an item with ID `examplemode:example_item` effectively requires the following line in a language file: